More

 Oxford University has created this website to help students improve their reading skills through books and stories.
 It is a comprehensive place for teachers to find interactive reading material for their students.
 Every session comes with guided lessons and emphasis on skills that the student can learn through it, like phonic comprehension, vocabulary enhancement, etc.

-PBS Reading Games is an ultimate reading website for kids, free with interactive videos, games, and other reading materials.
+PBS Reading Games is the ultimate reading website for kids, with free interactive videos, games, and other reading materials.
 It has over 70 reading-themed games to improve phonics and comprehension.
 PBS also offers printable books and activities to practice in your class.
 Besides, you will get various reading materials, including poems, vocabulary, rhymes, etc.

-Storynory is the perfect reading website for elementary students.
+Storynory is one of the best online reading websites for students.
 You can introduce this website to your students, and they can listen to audio lessons and improve their reading skills without anyone’s help.
-To make your students self-learners, this website is perfect.
-The website contains minimal illustrations, making it ideal for 8 to 12-year-old children.

 Reading Rockets is a national reading library designed to help students who are struggling to read.
 This reading website contains comprehensive material for teachers and parents to support students with reading difficulties.
 Teachers can use free reading resources in multiple ways to encourage and motivate their students to read more.

 StoryPlace is the best reading website for preschoolers.
 The website has interactive reading material with videos.
-There are many movements, colors, and brightness on this storytelling website that can keep young students engaged and motivated to read more.
+There are many elements, such as movements, colors, and brightness, on this storytelling website that can keep young students engaged and motivated to read more.

 PebbleGo is a research resource for elementary children.
 The website includes several texts on animals, history, and science with a read-along feature.
 It offers a helping guide to readers who are struggling.
 However, it has extensive and paid reading resources that require a school sign-on code to log in.